Linaro/lava/doc/v2/development-intro.rst

 .. seealso:: :ref:`compatibility_failures`

-The compatibility mechanism allows the dispatcher-master daemon to prevent issues that would arise if the worker is running older software.
+The compatibility mechanism allows the lava-master daemon to prevent issues that would arise if the worker is running older software.
 A job with a lower compatibility may fail much, much later but this allows the job to fail early.
 In future, support is to be added for re-queuing such jobs.

 Developers need to take note that in the code, compatibility should reflect the removal of support for particular elements, similar to handling a SONAME when